rwardman/product-management/README.md

 - **Pulls a set of products from a persistence layer**

   - Products and categories are pulled from CSVs.
-  - The data is accessible via two services: categories and products.
+  - The data is accessible via two services: CategoryService and ProductService.

 - **List the above products in a UI**